fed/blog/content/uses.md

 - [Goodreads](https://goodreads.com) helps me track books I've already read or those I want to read.
 I like the fact that I can sync Goodreads with my Kindle, too.
 The UI is a bit dated and cluttered, but it gets the job done.

+- [Anki](https://apps.ankiweb.net) for creating and reviewing flashcards.
+I mainly use this tool for documenting vocabulary and grammar when learning a new language.

 - [Instapaper](https://instapaper.com) is my "read later" service, and I use it all the time to keep track of the articles/pages/blog posts
   I want to get to at some point.
-Its UI is quite simple and minimal, and it works well for what I need it for.
+The UI is quite simple and minimal, and it works well for what I need it for.
 What I like the most about Instapaper is its integration with Kindle, which allows me to send articles directly to my Kindle, making offline reading incredibly easy.

-- [Anki](https://apps.ankiweb.net) for creating and reviewing flashcards.
-I mainly use this tool for documenting vocabulary and grammar when learning a new language.

 ### Miscellaneous

-- [DuckDuckGo](https://duckduckgo.com/app) is my browser of choice for all my devices.
-I'm a huge fan and started using it quite early on.
-  There are still a few features I wish were available and some bugs I'd like fixed, but it's come such a long way since I first used it and
-  I'm already happy to use it every day as my main browser.
+- [Brave](https://brave.com) is my browser of choice on desktop, primarily for the better developer tools while still ticking all the boxes around privacy.
+On mobile I use [Safari](https://www.apple.com/au/safari) since Apple seems to restrict certain system integrations (like adding calendar events) to first party apps only.

 - [Spotify](https://spotify.com) for streaming and organising my music library, although I also enjoy [brain.fm](https://brain.fm) especially when I want to do some focus work.